ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 go get -d github.com/ethereum/go-ethereum
 ```

-The above command checksout the default version of Go Ethereum into your local `GOPATH` work space, but does not build any executables.
+The above command checks out the default version of Go Ethereum into your local `GOPATH` work space, but does not build any executables.
 To do that you can either build one specifically:

 ```shell
 go install github.com/ethereum/go-ethereum/cmd/geth